evelonapp/SDK/README.md

   });
 ```

-This will update the NFT's metadata according to data inserted:
+This will update the NFT's metadata according to data inserted.
-You can update the specific part of metadata if you need for example if you just want to update the name and description of the NFT you just need to fill only those value:
+You can update the specific part of metadata, for example if you just want to update the name and description of the NFT you need to fill only those value:

 ```
 const data =  await sdk.modifyNFT({